- Shakopee High School

 Q: How many credits?

-Back to TopQ: Where will I go for classes?A:- Creative Media | Shakopee Mdewakanton Sioux Community Marketing
+Back to TopQ: Where will I go for classes?A:- Business Administration and Management | Valleyfair and Canterbury Park

 - Healthcare & Medicine | St. Francis Regional Medical Center